-Utility Shortages Force Microsoft to Build Gas-Fueled Power Plant for Dublin Data Center
+Utility Shortages Force Microsoft to Build Gas-Fueled Power Plant

 The Grange Castle Business Park, which is located about 5 miles west of Dublin in the suburban area of Condalkin is well known for their many data centers.
 The area already has four data centers owned by Microsoft, and others owned by Google, Amazon, Interxion, and more.
 Microsoft recently got approval to build four additional data centers, which would be largely used their Azure system of public cloud services.